 NORTH CAROLINA CENTRAL Eagles NCAA Div.
 II 1989 Mike Bernard knew a little something about winning championships: he was a starting guard on a couple of Kentucky State’s three consecutive championship teams.
 Led All-Tournament Eagles Miles Clark, Antoine Sifford and Dominque Stephens, they hung a banner from the 1989 NCAA Div.
 II Tournament.
 The 28-4 Eagles were no. 1 in scoring defense, but when they beat Cal Poly-Pomona, 73-46…the 27-point margin of victory set a new NCAA championship game record that still stands today.

 Virginia Union Lady Pantherettes NCAA Div.
 II 1983

-Cheyney State NCAA Div.
-II 1978 John Chaney broke into the national basketball scene when he led tiny Cheyney State College to it’s first and only Division II championship. the Bears went 26-2 overall after capturing the tournament title with a 47-40 victory over Wisconsin-Green Bay.
+Cheyney State NCAA DIv.
+II 1978 John Chaney broke into the national basketball spotlight when he led tiny Cheyney State College to is first and only men’s Division II championship.
+The Bears went 26-2 overall after capturing the tournament title with a 47-40 victory over Wisconsin-Green Bay.
 Andrew Fields was named the Most Outstanding Player.

 Morgan State NCAA Div.
 II 1974 Morgan State was a force to reckon with in the 70s under head coach Nat Frazier.
-Led by their 7-0 All-American center Marvin Webster, they came into the NCAA Div.
-II tournament out of the CIAA along with powerful Norfolk State.
-Other Black colleges in the tournament were: Tennessee State (who lost to state rival Fisk, 65-54 in the first round of the Regionals.
-The Bears ended up in the finals and stopped favorite Southwest Missouri State, 67-52 to capture their first national banner.
+Led by their 7-0 All-American center Marvin Webster, they came into the NCAA Division II tournament out of the CIAA along with Norfolk State.
+Other Black colleges in that tournament were: Tennessee State (who lost to in-state rival Fisk, 65-54 in the first round of the regionals.
+The Bears ended up in the finals and stopped favorite Southwest Missouri State, 67-52 to capture the national banner.